Strong, respectful relationships are based on all parties communicating clearly and respectfully.

 So how do people learn to communicate more assertively?

-Obviously, we run assertiveness training courses but we don’t believe that we know it all.
+Obviously, we run training courses in London and Guildford but we don’t believe that we know it all.

 We wanted to get the views of some other experts in the field and so we teamed up with Minuca Elena to find out from 81 experts: